Top Real Estate Markets

 Real estate is what’s known as a real asset, which means it provides benefit beyond any financial return on investment.
 That’s why we are so fortunate to live in this country; not only do we get to live in one of the most beautiful, free places in the world, Canadian homeowners have and will likely continue to enjoy a relatively low-risk but healthy return on their investment.
 This is no secret, explaining why close to 70% of non-homeowning millennials consider home ownership as important to them, with half of all Canadian millennials planning to purchase a home within the next 5 years.

-As mortgage rates rose aggressively over the course of 2022, our red-hot housing market has gone through a pricing correction and slowdown in sales activity.
-With inflation now under control, three successive 25 basis-point rate cuts have been implemented although sales activity remains sluggish.
-The average resale home price in Ontario ended the third quarter at $835K, down 6% from the spring quarter and down 1.0% year-over-year.
-With many buyers holding out for lower rates and improved affordability, overall units sold in Q3-2024 was down 27% from the trailing 5-year average, worsening from the spring quarter where activity was down 18% from its trailing 5-year average.
-With prices shifting lower across most markets, the provincial average resale price is now only up 39% when compared to 5 years ago (Q3-2019).
-After declining to start the year, resale inventory has climbed for six straight months as motivated sellers continue to list their properties at a faster rate than buyers are transacting.
-To end the year and throughout 2025, mortgage renewals from pandemic-era rates (and prices) may continue to aid in the current buyers market.
-At 4.9 months of provincial resale inventory recorded in September, Ontario buyers have not had more inventory to choose from since January 2014.
+As mortgage rates rose aggressively in 2022, our red-hot housing market went through a pricing correction and material slowdown in sales activity.
+With inflation now relatively under control, multiple rate cuts have been implemented but sales activity remains slower than expected.
+The average resale price in Ontario during the first quarter was $846K, down 2% from 2024 year-end and down 2% year-over-year.
+With many buyers holding out for improved affordability and stabilized US-Canada trade relationship, the number of Ontario resales over the last 12 months is down 25% from the trailing 5-year average (Q2-2019 thru Q1-2024).
+During the first quarter, average resale prices were flat year-over-year in most Ontario cities, although the provincial average price remains up 26% when compared to 5 years ago (Q1-2020).
+After declining to start 2024, resale inventory climbed for seven straight months as motivated sellers continued to list their properties at a faster rate than buyers are transacting.
+During the first quarter, inventory remained elevated but stable at 4.9 months of supply, reflecting buyer-friendly conditions in the historical context.
+As we enter the 2025 spring market, mortgage renewals from pandemic-era rates may continue to aid in the current buyers market, as some homeowners may not be able to renew their covid-era mortgage at higher rates.
+With over 4 months of provincial resale inventory since June 2024, Ontario buyers have not had more inventory to choose from since 2013.

 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
 In this article, we will provide an update on our 5 favourite real estate markets in Ontario, alongside historical results for each Ontario market tracked by CREA.